Dineshkm90/AI-Powered-Smart-Inventory-and-Sales-Management-System/README.md

 3. Manage customers
 4. Create sales and generate invoices
 5. Track your business performance

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 -   Ant Design for the UI components
 -   MongoDB Atlas for database hosting
 -   The MERN stack community

-## 📞 Support

-For support, please open an issue in the repository or contact the maintainers.